 Let’s show you what you need and how to make this play tent for kids.
 You can also grab the plans to get everything in a printable format with exact measurements!

 - 3 yards of fabric

 - Heavy duty Velcro

 - Straight pins

-Full woodworking plans for the DIY kids play tent
+Full woodworking plans for the DIY childrens play tent

-If you want to get the full printable PDF plans for the DIY kids play tent, click the image below to download them!
+If you want to get the full printable PDF plans for the DIY kids play tent, download them!